theoddpotion/pongl/README.md

 pongl

-A 3d pong clone written using WebGL 2.
+A 3d pong clone written using WebGL 2 and Node-Webkit.